 Bragar Eagel & Squire, P.C.
 Is Investigating Vintage Wine, Flowserve, Cantaloupe, and EyePoint and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Oct.
-31, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Vintage Wine Estates, Inc. (NASDAQ: VWE), Flowserve Corporation (NYSE: FLS), Cantaloupe, Inc. (NASDAQ: CTLP, OTCMKTS: CTLPP), and EyePoint Pharmaceuticals, Inc. (NASDAQ: EYPT).
+NEW YORK, Oct.
+31, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Vintage Wine Estates, Inc. VWE, Flowserve Corporation FLS, Cantaloupe, Inc. CTLPCTLPP, and EyePoint Pharmaceuticals, Inc. EYPT.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 Vintage Wine issued a press release on September 13, 2022, revealing that it had taken $19.1 million in non-cash inventory adjustments that it had "identified through efforts to improve and strengthen inventory management, processes and reporting."
 The Company added that the adjustments included "physical inventory count adjustments of $12.4 million, $3.7 million related to the establishment of inventory reserves and $3.0 million related to the impact of additional remediation efforts."
 The Company admitted that these adjustments had fueled a larger loss in the fourth quarter of 2022.